Google Analytics

 Fire events to your Google Analytics account from the chatbot flow.

-To fire an event to GA from WotNot, all you need to do is define a "Google Analytics" block at the point in the chatbot flow when you want to fire.
+All you need to do is add a "Google Analytics" block at the point in the chatbot flow when you want to fire an event, and configure it.

 Measurement ID